-- Outreach to a minimum of 8,000 residents

-- Provide workforce Services to a minimum of 2,500 residents

-- Improved access to career, training,

-and employment information
+- Outreach to a minimum of 8,000 residents - Provide workforce Services to a minimum of 2,500 residents - Improved access to career, training, and employment information encumbered at 10% and objectives have been achieved at 20%.
+It is anticipated that greater activity will occur in the next quarter as vocational schools open.

-- 80% of those in workforce services will complete programming

-- 80% of residents will become employed

-- 50 % will earn hourly wages of \$15

-per hour or more

-- A minimum of three new postsecondary programs utilizing modeling and simulation technology
+- 80% of those in workforce services will complete programming - 80% of residents will become employed - 50 % will earn hourly wages of \$15 per hour or more - A minimum of three new post-secondary programs utilizing modeling and simulation technology